HHS-AHRQ/MEPS/R/README.md

 ## Survey package in R
 To analyze MEPS data using R, the [`survey` package](https://cran.r-project.org/web/packages/survey/survey.pdf) should be used to ensure unbiased estimates.
 The survey package contains functions for analyzing survey data by defining a **survey design object** with information about the sampling procedure, then running analyses on that object.
-Here are some of the functions in the survey package that are most useful for analyzing data from MEPS.
+Some of the functions in the survey package that are most useful for analyzing data from MEPS include:

 *   `svydesign`: define the survey object
 *   `svytotal`: population totals